farzmr/InstacartMarketBasketAnalysis/README.md

 ## Project Overview

-In this project, I analyzed customer purchasing patterns by cleaning and organizing the data, and performing exploratory data analysis.
+In this project, I analyzed customer purchasing patterns by cleaning and organizing the data and performing exploratory data analysis.
 I created three interactive dashboards in Tableau to highlight key insights such as top products per category, purchase frequencies, and order times.
+This was a project in the MSCI-630 Human-Computer Interaction course.

 ## Dashboards